DFHack/dfhack/docs/guides/examples-guide.rst

                                dwarves on cooking since well-crafted meals make dwarves very happy.
 They are also an excellent trade good.
-Clothier       0         2     Textile industry labors: Dying, Leatherworking,
+Tailor         0         2     Textile industry labors: Dying, Leatherworking,
                                Weaving, and Clothesmaking.
 Doctor         0         2-4   The full suite of medical labors, plus Animal
                                Caretaking for those using the dwarfvet plugin.
 Farmer         0         5     Food- and animal product-related labors.
-Fisherdwarf    0         0     Fishing.
-If you assign this profession to any
+Fisherdwarf    0         0     Fishing and fish cleaning.
+If you assign this
-                               dwarf, be prepared to be inundated with fish.
-                               Fisherdwarves *never stop fishing*.
+                               profession to any dwarf, be prepared to be inundated with fish.
+Fisherdwarves *never stop
+                               fishing*.
+Be sure to also run `prioritize -a PrepareRawFish ExtractFromRawFish` (or use the
+                               ``onMapLoad_dreamfort.init`` file above) or else
+                               caught fish will just be left to rot.
 Hauler         0         >20   All hauling labors plus Mechanic (so haulers can
                                assist in reloading traps) and Architecture (so haulers can help build massive windmill farms and pump stacks).
 As you accumulate enough Haulers, you can turn off hauling labors for other dwarves so they can focus on their skilled tasks.
+You may also want to restrict your Mechanic's workshops to only skilled mechanics so your haulers don't make low-quality mechanisms.
 Marksdwarf     0         10    Same as Hauler, but with a different name so you
                                can find your military dwarves more easily.
 Meleedwarf     0         50    Mostly the same as Hauler, but with a different